-Why Eco Activism is important – what is happening globally with community herbalism
+Why Community Gardening as a path to Eco Activism is important – what is happening globally with community herbalism?

 The Pandemic reminded us why cultivating change through our eco-activism work is increasingly more important by the day.
 This year, sees our beautiful earth’s temperature is rising, the seas are filling with plastic, and carbon emissions are skyrocketing which is causing massive, destructive ecological impacts.
 These extreme changes such as floods, crushing storms, rising sea temperatures, pesticide contaminated soil and forest destruction for human construction are disproportionately affecting marginalized communities and leaving civilizations feeling broken and disconnected.

 Eco-activism is a voice that is speaking not only for the land beneath our feet, but also for those that are concerned with the way in which our current way of life is leading us to our imminent demise.
 Human rights, such as the accessibility to medicine and good, nourishing food goes hand in hand with protecting the environment as both provide for the other!
 We aim to prevent damage to our Mother by creating communities and awareness around a new way of living.
 One that promotes autonomy and empowers people to create a personal connection to the earth through plants.

 Out-of-pocket costs for pharmaceuticals is not as high in the UK as it is in other countries.
 In places like the US, a person will spend on average $1,200 per year on prescription drugs.
 Those that lack insurance will also be less likely to seek medical attention or purchase a necessary medication due to increasing costs.
 Some simply cannot afford to take care of themselves as we are now faced with monstrous global wealth gaps.